When AI Writes the Code, Who Preserves the Meaning?

 Programming moves closer to the problem

-Perhaps it is that more of the work moves closer to the problem itself.
+That is why the human task moves closer to the problem itself.